djplaner/memex/journal/todays-note.md

 - Group learning journal

 To do
-- 1002CCJ review for Jaana
-  - Modify CSS style (eventually) to Include
-    - Can a single variable change design
-    - Support for accordions
-    - Support for colours for different modules

 - Learning journal - see [[performance-assessment]]

-- Migrate to central file store
-  - Refine and share deliverable for rubric checklist
-  - Online Delivery in CCJ
-  - Math Bridging Course
-  - Pgrad international law
-  - Work through assessment uplift
-    - 1603LHS
-    - 1710LHS
-    - 1712LHS
-    - 2505LHS
-    - 2506LHS
-    - 3203LHS
-    - COM101
-    - COM151
-    - 1252QCA

-- Bridging course
-  - Do up course profile draft by Wed pm

 - Jeff
   - Include 2005CCJ in the principles document - link T3 OUA version
-  - Jaana more advice on "guided didactic conversation"
   - Do up sample conversions for 2005CCJ
   - do up principles document
-    - Run by Marcus and Jeff

   -	How many students haven’t accessed the welcome module -- all but not straight forward to tell
   -	LTI for padlet instructions – aren’t quite clear - external tool - but not great integration [RMIT advice for how a bit better](https://bpb-ap-se2.wpmucdn.com/sites.rmit.edu.au/dist/5/239/files/2023/02/Padlet-User-Guide_Staff-2023_v1.pdf)
       - Can it be embedded?
-  - Map out three courses against CSDM

-Assessment uplift
-- Complete update of sharepoint library with other details

 Memex
 - [memex design](https://stephanango.com/tidyurl) or djon.es/blog template design